Introduction

 • Disposable - You should be able to recreate environments from scratch.

-Good environment management ensures that code that works in staging will work in production.
+Good environment management ensures code works in staging and production.

 Configuration Management